Post By RelatedRelated Post

-We carry thousands of parts on hand.
-We will do overnight air to get parts here the next day if it is an emergency.
+We carry thousands of parts on hand and we will do overnight air to get parts here the next day if it is an emergency.
 We will leave parts outside for a customer to pick up after hours and they can put a check under the door.
 During a snowstorm, we had many customers bring in snowblowers for repair, and for those who couldn’t get theirs fixed that day, I loaned out my personal snowblower for them to use.
 Eight different customers borrowed it, and each just picked it up from whoever got done with it before them.
 By the eighth customer, I had lost track of who had it, but then it finally came back in the spring when the customer brought his lawnmower in for service!!

 Q: How have you seen the power equipment industry change/evolve over your years in business?

 The price of some lawn equipment costs more than the 1954 Packard car at $2600 or the 4WD Jeep at $1999!!

 Q: You carry a lot of Toro equipment — what’s so special about that brand?

 Toro is noted for their quality of cut and doing the finest job on mowing and snow removal.
 Their parts availability is the best around, with over a 98% fill rate.
 All of Toro’s products are designed to be user-friendly.
 Toro provides lots of training to their dealers, so when you visit a Toro dealer, they have many hours of Toro training to give you the support you need.